vishesh92/pg-primer/README.md

 - and finally finding out & resolving common issues using

 # Setting up postgres
-You can easily setup postgresql on your local using docker.
-This setup is fine if you just want to play around with postgres.
+To connect to postgres, you need psql or any other client which supports postgres.
+You can download psql (part of postgresql-client package) from [here](https://www.postgresql.org/download/) according to your operating system.

+If you just want to play around with postgres, you can easily set it up on your local using [docker](https://docker.com/).
+You can install docker by following its official documentation [here](https://docs.docker.com/engine/install/).

-After setting up docker, run this command in your terminal.
+After setting up docker, run this command in your terminal to run a postgres container in background.
 ```bash
 docker run --name postgres-playground -d postgres
 ```